A DAY & NIGHT OF FOOD & ADVENTURE IN IBIZA WITH RENOIR GUIDES TOUR 2

 Live music is playing most days.

-it’s the perfect place for a jug of sangria and a dance in the sand, whilst a smattering of fashion nudists (it’s all about the piercings) makes for an adults-only atmosphere.
-If you need to eat, you can, we didn’t! but the food is good here.
+It's the perfect place for a jug of sangria and a dance in the sand.
+A smattering of fashion nudists (it's all about the piercings) creates an adults-only atmosphere.
+If you need to eat, you can—we did not, but the food is good here.

-After sunset the crowds drift away and we join them on our the way back to the car and then on to Ibiza town to drop off Bernadette and Jonathon for there ferry back to Formentera.
+After sunset, the crowds drift away, and we join them back to the car.
+Then, we go to Ibiza town to drop off Bernadette and Jonathon for their ferry back to Formentera.

-After saying our goodbyes and see you next year we headed back to our hotel in Sant Antoni (San Antonio) for a nightcap and surprisingly, some more food!
+After saying our goodbyes and seeing you next year, we returned to our hotel in Sant Antoni (San Antonio) for a nightcap and, surprisingly, some more food!

 HOSTAL MARINO